-For 1.8 mm (2.0 mm) cable, standard holder for Light Kits (and small/lightweight plants) according to the specifications of the respective cable system.
-The distance from holder to holder should ideally not exceed 1.5 m.
+For 1.8 mm (2 mm) cable, standard holder for light kits (and small/lightweight plants) according to the specifications of the respective cable system.
+The distance from mount to mount should ideally not exceed 1.5 m.
 Simple or crosswise cable guidance.
-Can be used with almost all wall types; please check suitability via the link.
+Compatible with almost all wall types (please check suitability via the link).
 Also suitable for panel building materials with a material thickness of at least 40 mm; for thinner plates, see below.
 Wall clearance 5 cm.
-Please also refer to the section on cross mounts for assistance in selecting suitable cable holders.
+Please also refer to the section on cross mounts for assistance in selecting suitable cable mounts.

-For accurate dowel holes (8 mm): hammer drill HB 44444.
+For accurately fitting rawlplug holes (8 mm): hammer drill HB 44444.
 Alternatively, for impact drilling: concrete drill, inexpensive masonry drill, or universal drill; selection also depends on wall type.

-If necessary, please refer to the information on drilling work and for using the enclosed special plug (dowel) for metric threads; exceptions: see below.
+If necessary, please refer to the guidelines we've provided on drilling and for using the enclosed special plug for metric threads; exceptions: see below.
 For a good seal, the surface should be reasonably level and flat or made so (sanded down).
-For joint installation, see below.
-Drill hole (d = 8 mm, approx. 5 cm deep) is brushed or blown out well (figure 05), and if necessary (on light walls), the drilling dust is simultaneously vacuumed off.
-In solid wood without plugs (dowels): pilot-drill (pre-drill) approx. 4 mm, front 5 mm.
+For installation into joints, see below.
+Drill hole (d = 8 mm, approx. 5 cm deep) should be brushed or blown out well (figure 05), and if necessary (on light walls), the drilling dust simultaneously vacuumed off.
+In solid wood without plugs: pilot-drill (pre-drill) approx. 4 mm, front 5 mm.
 Do not use worn drills!
 With very hard surfaces, such as concrete and masonry (brick), you can widen the hole slightly in the front third by: holding the drill bit against the wall of the hole and turning it slightly, tilting it at the same time.
-Then also break the outer edge of the drill hole with a larger drill bit at the front.
+Then also break or chamfer the outer edge of the drill hole with a larger drill bit at the front.
 Insert the rawl plug and lightly hammer it in (figure 06); the four small white collar plates must come as close to the wall as possible (figure 07).
-Then loosen grub screws and grease the shaft of the cross mount slightly; insert it into the rawl plug, press firmly and screw in under pressure first 2 - 3 turns until the mount 'grips' into (engages) the plug.
-Then grasp the mount on the hex nut with a wrench and screw it deeper into the rawl plug (fig. 08) until the seal is larger in diameter than the stainless steel washer (fig. 09).
-Installation continues as described for Light Kits.
+Then loosen grub screws and grease the shaft of the cross mount slightly; insert it into the rawl plug, press firmly and screw in under pressure first 2-3 turns until the mount engages ('grips' into) the plug.
+Then grasp the mount on the hex nut with a wrench and screw it deeper into the rawl plug (fig. 08) until the seal is larger in diameter than the stainless steel disc (fig. 09).
+Installation continues as described for light kits.

-Also suitable for installation into wall joints, but then without thrust washer/gasket (photo 04).
-Remove the tightly-fitting washer.
-Turn the washer several turns upwards in the direction of the flange nut in order to enlarge the sealing hole; then turn in the other direction or, if possible, remove it.
-For special and wooden facades, please refer to the linked instructions.
-Use a bolt set in the case of through hole fastening.
-For thin-walled concrete garages, rawl plugs (anchors/dowels) can be shortened 3-5 mm at the end by cutting off (rose shears) or sawing off (hacksaw); the threaded shaft engages only 42 mm into the rawl plug.
+Also suitable for installation into wall joints, but then without the seal/washer (photo 04).
+To remove the tightly-fitting thrush washer, turn it several turns upwards in the direction of the flange nut in order to enlarge the sealing hole; then turn in the other direction or, if possible, remove it.
+For special and wooden facades, (please refer to the linked instructions).
+Use a bolt set for through-hole mounting.
+For thin-walled concrete garages, rawl plugs (anchors) can be shortened 3-5 mm at the end by cutting off (pruning shears) or sawing off (hacksaw); the threaded shaft engages only 42 mm into the rawl plug.